 Incentive spending often fluctuates from year to year because of program changes or large or atypical awards.
 For example, two programs contributed to the spike in incentives in FY13.
-Two-thirds (\$59.5 million) of the total Virginia Coal Production and Employment Tax Credit awards between FY10 and FY19 were awarded in FY13 when a substantial amount of carryover credits were claimed on tax returns.
+Two-thirds (\$59.5 million) of the total Virginia Coal Employment and Production Incentive Tax Credit awards between FY11 and FY20 were awarded in FY13 when a substantial amount of carryover credits were claimed on tax returns.
 The total amount of spending on the Data Center Exemption increased by \$53 million between FY12 and FY13 after co-location data centers, which are operated by a landlord and may have multiple data centers as tenants, were allowed to use the exemption.
+Micron received a \$20 million custom grant payment in FY20, which also contributed to the 20 percent increase in incentive spending between FY19 and FY20.

-FIGURE 3 Spending on incentives fluctuates from year to year but has increased nearly 100 percent since FY10
+FIGURE 3 Spending on incentives fluctuates from year to year prior to FY16 but has increased steadily since